ahhnevermore/mixorcerers/README.md

 Features Planned

-1. Spell Crafting- No cooldowns, only increasing costs
+1. Spell Crafting- No cooldowns, only increasing costs (Done)
 2. Tons of Spells- starting with elemental and movement, later units etc
-3. Modifiable Terrain that affects combat
+3. Modifiable Terrain that affects combat (Done)
-4. Precast Spells at a higher cost, triggered during the opponent turn (Grimoires)
+4. Precast Spells at a higher cost, triggered during the opponent turn (Grimoires) (Done)
 5. Day(effects)/Night(dmg), power modifiers to bait and juke
 6. Replay system (in-game and standalone)
 7. LAN Multiplayer and Ladder